 The number one intimacy issue that I have noticed from coaching clients is the lack of trust in a partner.
-Many times, people don’t see the harm in telling white lies which lead to bigger white lies and before you know it you get caught lying or maybe cheating.
+Many times, people don’t see the harm in telling white lies which leads to bigger white lies, and before you know it you get caught lying or maybe cheating.

-Loosing trust in a partner is especially crucial when it comes to orgasm.
+Losing trust in a partner is especially crucial when it comes to orgasm.
 Many times, women can only orgasm and fully let go if they trust their partner.
-Now do you see why a lack of trust in a partner is the most acute intimacy issue?
+Now, do you see why a lack of trust in a partner is the most acute intimacy issue?

 Many clients say when a partner is dishonest they are less likely to be intimate with their partner.
 The reasoning, being intimate and having intercourse makes you open up and be vulnerable and share a part of their body with them.
 Many people feel if a partner is not being honest with them then they do not want to open up to their partner physically.
 If this issue is preventing you from being intimate it is highly suggested that you communicate your feelings about the dishonesty that is occurring in your relationship.

 A previous client stated to me: “I love when my husband helps out around the house but I hate how he cleans, I am afraid to let him know because I think he will stop cleaning and I will have to do it.”
 This scenario is more common than you think, however she was not being honest with herself.
 She was appreciative when her husband attempted to clean but she was not satisfied with the outcome.
 As a result, she was unable to orgasm with her husband because she was not being honest about how she really felt.

 Your partner can’t read your mind; we have to rely on them to communicate with us their wants, desires, needs, and feelings.
 By sharing what is important to us, we have a higher chance of our getting our needs met.
 Without communication one partner typically feels shut out.